Estimate Time6 min

 2. Use your family health history as a guide.
 "Talk to your doctor about aging and take a look at your family history," says Feinschreiber.
 "It could be a good guide to help decide the kind of coverage you might want to plan for."

 4. Weigh costs vs. coverage.
-Medigap plans can be quite costly.
+Medicare Supplement plans can be quite costly.
 "If you find the costs for gap insurance are hurting the overall health of your retirement income plan, think about where you might be able to make trade-offs," says Feinschreiber.
 "It's about finding the right balance so you have sufficient coverage and don't run out of money over the course of your retirement."

 Countdown to Medicare